Gerinse24/uv-index/README.md

 # uv-index
-small script for getting uv indexes.
+Small script for getting uv indexes.
+Only works for Perth, Australia at the moment.
+I'm sure anyone can easily edit the code for other countries.